binh-bk/advanced-bioreactor/README.md

 - a turbidity monitoring and control using infra-red sensor, applied to measure and control algal biomass density.
 Link to a journal publication: https://www.sciencedirect.com/science/article/pii/S2211926417307683 the 1st code dated _0726, and the cleanup version dated _2018.
 - alternative approach: turbidity (biomass density) monitoring and control, data logged via USB cable to the laptop or Raspberry Pi by a Python script.
 No need YunShield as the above approach.
+- simulation using Python3 for the algae growth in the batch mode.
 ## II.
 Schematic of each module:
 ### 1. LED Control and Lux Measurement